-The District's proportion of the County's total pension liability in the June 30, 2016 actuarial valuation was determined using the following actuarial assumptions:
+The District's proportion of the County's total pension liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions:

-Actuarial Valuation Date June 30, 2016

-Actuarial Cost Method Entry Age Actuarial Cost Method

-Actuarial Assumptions

-Investment Rate of Return 7.50%, net of pension plan investment expenses

-Inflation 3.25%

-Projected Salary Increases

-Cost of Living Adjustments

-General: 4.60% to 13.75%; Safety: 4.55% to 13.75%

-Consumer price index with a 2.00% maximum

-Cost of Living Adjustments Consumer price index with a 2.00% maxin

-Administrative Expenses 0.60% of payroll
+Actuarial Valuation Date June 30, 2017 Actuarial Cost Method Entry Age Actuarial Cost Method Actuarial Assumptions Investment Rate of Return 7.25%, net of pension plan investment expenses Inflation 3.00% Projected Salary Increases General: 4.50% to 14.50% Cost of Living Adjustments Consumer price index with a 2.00% maximum Administrative Expenses 0.70% of payroll

-Mortality rates used in the June 30, 2016 actuarial valuation were based on the RP-2000 Combined Healthy mortality table projected to 2020 using Projection Scale BB.
-For healthy General members, no adjustments are made.
-For healthy Safety members, ages are set back two years for males and one year for females.
-For disabled General members, ages are set forward seven years for males and set forward eight years for females.
-For disabled Safety members, ages are set forward two years for males and females.
+Mortality rates used in the June 30, 2017 actuarial valuation were based on the Headcount-Weighted RP 2014 Healthy Annuitant Mortality Table projected generationally using the two-dimensional mortality improvement scale MP-2016.
+For healthy General male members, the ages are set forward to one year.
+No adjustment is made for healthy General female members.
+For all General members that are disabled, the ages are set forward seven years.
 Beneficiaries are assumed to have the same mortality as a General member of the opposite sex who is receiving a service (non-disability) retirement.

-The actuarial assumptions used to determine the total pension liability as of June 30, 2016 were based on the results of the June 30, 2014 Review of Economic Assumptions and Actuarial Experience Study, which covered the period from July 1, 2010 through June 30, 2013.
+The actuarial assumptions used to determine the total pension liability as of June 30, 2017 were based on the results of the June 30, 2017 Actuarial Experience Study, which covered the period from July 1, 2013 through June 30, 2016.